 - 9.1 The purpose of reporting is to provide clear, positive and constructive feedback on learning and progress and an agreed agenda for discussion to support the next steps in learning.
-Its aim is to help support parents' engagement in their child's learning. - 9.2 Reporting in Colquboun Park Primary School is proportionate to the needs of learners and parents and is manageable for teachers.
+Its aim is to help support parents' engagement in their child's learning. - 9.2 Reporting in Colquhoun Park Primary School is proportionate to the needs of learners and parents and is manageable for teachers.
 The EDC Guidance on Tackling Bureaucracy is followed. - 9.3 Parents are consulted and fully involved in developing the reporting arrangements in place in Colquboun Park.
 This ensures that they receive appropriate and relevant information on their child's progress and are aware of the next steps in their learning. - 9.4 Reporting includes a range of activities and not just a written end of session report.
 These can include children presenting learning stories to parents, consultation meetings with parents, on-going oral discussions.
 The increased involvement of learners in assessment and reporting makes the process more manageable for teachers, as well as more meaningful for learners and their parents.
 Colquhoun Park has widened the opportunities to engage parents in more meaningful dialogue through the introduction and development of Pupil Led Parents Evenings.
 These are run in October and March with the children leading their parent through their learning.
-In addition, parents receive an Interim reports prior to these evenings with a focus on targets and these form a basis for pupil/teacher dialogue and discussion around progress.
 Parent and pupil evaluations are extremely positive and our attendance at parents evenings has increased as a result (96%).
-Parents are encouraged to comment in learning logs and take part in ongoing evaluation of their child's learning
+Parents are encouraged to comment on Seesaw and take part in ongoing evaluation of their child's learning